ai-on-gke/website/site/content/docs/agentic/adk-vertex/index.md

 * [Artifact registry](https://cloud.google.com/artifact-registry/docs/overview) – stores container images for the application.

-1. Go the the terraform directory:
+1. Go to the terraform directory:

     ```bash
-    cd terraform
+    cd terraform/infra
     ```

 2. Specify the following values inside the `default_env.tfvars` file (or make a separate copy):